Firefly Species on Grandfather

 Photuris tremulans – Christmas Lights Firefly

-This species produces a greenish flash that occurs once every two-three seconds.
-Commonly stay high in the treetops.
-When present in large numbers, the flashing gives the impression of Christmas lights decorated within the trees.
-Females respond to the males with short singular flashes, but will willingly pounce on suspecting prey.
-Most common in June and July.
-Can be present in a variety of forest habitats, but prefers the forest edge along an opening, such as a field or meadow.
-A medium firefly – 0.4 inches long.
+This species produces a greenish flash approximately once every two to three seconds and is commonly found high in the treetops.
+When present in large numbers, their flashing creates the impression of Christmas lights strung through the trees.
+Females respond to males with short, single flashes.
+This species is most common in June and July and occurs in a variety of forest habitats, with a preference for forest edges near open areas such as fields or meadows.
+It is a medium-sized firefly, measuring about 0.4 inches long.

 Pyractomena angulate – Candle Firefly

-The males of this species produce an orange, stuttering flash that lasts for one second, pauses for 2-3 seconds and repeats.
-Their flash is generally angled diagonally upward or downward.
-Commonly observed flying between 6 feet high and the treetops.
-Females respond to the males’ flash while perched on vegetation 2-4 feet off the ground.
-Most common from June to July.
-Prefers interior forest habitats or along the forest edge.
-A large firefly – 0.5 inches long.
+Males of this species produce an orange, stuttering flash that lasts about one second, followed by a two- to three-second pause before repeating.
+The flash is typically angled diagonally upward or downward.
+Males are commonly observed flying from about six feet above the ground up into the treetops.
+Females respond to the males’ flashes while perched on vegetation two to four feet above the ground.
+This species is most common from June through July and prefers interior forest habitats as well as forest edges.
+It is a large firefly, measuring approximately 0.5 inches long.

 Ellychnia corrusca – Winter Firefly